 Are there due dates for assignments?

-Course work is assigned at the beginning of each week and students have until the end of the week to complete.
+Course work is assigned at the beginning of each week and students have until Sunday to complete it.
 Secondary students should plan to spend approximately 5 hours on each one-credit cyber course and 2.5 hours on each .5 credit course per week.
 Elementary students will spend 3-4 hours each day.

 How are tests or other assessments given?

 Tests can be administered online or in a live session with the teacher.

 The DCA does not offer virtual music performance courses, but students can elect to take them in the brick-and-mortar school.

 Does my child have to participate in the cyber academy full-time or is there a part-time option?